pglombardo/loudmouth/README.md

 Customizing
 -----------

-To further customize loudmouth, edit the values in config/initializers/loudmouth.rb
+To further customize loudmouth, edit the values in the installed initializer file (config/initializers/loudmouth.rb):

     # Optionally specify a layout to use for the loudmouth controller
     config.use_layout = ''